OP-Engineering/op-sqlite/README.md

 ## Benchmarks

 You can find the [benchmarking code in the example app](https://github.com/OP-Engineering/op-sqlite/blob/main/example/src/Database.ts#L44).
+Non JSI libraries are not even a contender anymore, you should expect anywhere between a 5x to a 8x improvement over sqlite-storage, sqlite2 and so on.
 Loading a 300k record database:

 ![benchmark](https://raw.githubusercontent.com/OP-Engineering/op-sqlite/main/benchmark.png)